-Health care services in Asker Municipality compromise principally Bærum Hospital, five municipal health clinics, a maternity care centre, as well as a range of other services such as:
+Health care services in Asker Municipality comprise principally Bærum Hospital, five municipal health clinics, a maternity care centre, as well as a range of other services such as:

 - psychological health care.